 Such differences give rise to a pluralism, and the pluralism gives rise to incomprehension and exasperation.
-The unconverted cannot understand the converted, and the partly converted cannot understand the totally converted.
+The unconverted cannot understand the converted, and the partly converted cannot understand the converted.
 Inversely, because they are misunderstood, the converted are exasperated by the unconverted.
-Again, undifferentiated consciousness does not understand differentiated consciousness, and partially differentiated consciousness does not understand a fourfold differentiated consciousness.
-Inversely, because it is met with incomprehension more adequately differentiated consciousless is exasperated by less adequately differentiated consciousness.
-Finally, our historically minded contemporaries have no difficulty understanding the ghettos in which a classicist mentality still reigns, but the people in the classicist ghettos not only have no experience of serious historical investigation but also are quite unaware of the historicity of their own assumptions.
+Again, undifferentiated consciousness does not understand differentiated consciousness, and partially differentiated consciousness does a fourfold A-POURFOLD not understand triply differentiated consciousness.
+Inversely, it is more adequately because they ard, met with incomprehension, differentiated consciousless is exasperated by less adequately differentiated consciousness.
+Finally, our historically minded contemporaries have no difficulty understanding the ghettoes in which a classicist mentality still reigns, but the people in the classicist ghettoes not only have no experience of serious historical investigation but also are quite unaware of the historicity of their own-mentaddodnem assumptions.

-There exists, then a stubborn fact of pluralism.
+There exists, then, a stubborn fact of pluralism.
 It is grounded in cultural difference, in greater or less differentiation of consciousness, and in the presence and absence of religious, moral, and intellectual conversion.
 How such pluralism is to be met within the unity of faith, is a question yet to be considered.
-But first we must attempt to indicate how to reconcile the permanence with the historicity of the dogmas.
+But first we must attempt to indicate how inm to reconcile the permanence with the historicity of the dogmas.